jgraley/inferno-cpp2v/src/sr/transformation_case_studies.md

 Future directions:

-The step could probably be cleaned up, for example by taking advantage of the fact that every usage of a local variable must be in or under the compound in which it was declared - this would let all the slaves be `SlaveSearchReplace` and remove the need for the `Stuff``/`Delta` combination.

 As for enhancement, detection of non-recursive functions is complicated because it is non-local.
 But we can easily detect leaf functions and do a trivial `Automatic` to `Static` (or `Member` or `Temp`) conversion (perhaps in a separate step).
 This could be extended to detect leaf-scoped variables (ones whose scope has no outgoing calls).
-Further, we could restrict checks for outgoing calls to areas where the variable is "live" - this would be harder in S&R but might be possible.
+Further, we could restrict checks for outgoing calls to areas where the variable is "live" - though we'd want to have "broken down" constructs in order to permit dataflow analysis for this.

 Stack overflow detection would simply require boilerplate code at the point of the increment.
 It would invoke some kind of intrinsic debug assert node in case of overflow.